-Winter is coming, folks, and according to recent predictions, it may just be one of the U.S.’ most brutal winters in years.
-That means we ought to be prepared with the best winter boots for when mother nature strikes.
-And by being prepared, we mean investing in the right type of footwear now, so you’re not scrambling to find your size of what’s available at the last minute.
+Winter is coming, and according to recent predictions, it may just be one of the U.S.’ most brutal winters in years.
+Be prepared with winter boots for the extreme cold, icy conditions, and anything else Mother Nature throws our way.
+And now is the best time to invest in the right type of winter footwear so you’re not scrambling during the next polar vortex.

 Lucky for you, we’ve spent hours studying new launches and testing dozens of styles to bring you the best winter boots for women in 2021.
-We even tapped winter gear experts and podiatrists for recommendations, so you can avoid injury and feel supported in your boots this winter.
+We even tapped winter gear experts, celeb fashion stylists, and podiatrists for recommendations, so you can avoid injury, feel supported, and look stylish in the best snow boots this winter.

 What to Look for in the Best Winter Boots for Women

-Whatever activity you’re shopping for, make sure the boots you choose are warm and at least water-resistant, if not waterproof.
+Whichever style of boot you’re interested in, make sure the boots you choose are warm and at least water-resistant, if not waterproof.
 New York-based board-certified podiatrist Dr. William Spielfogel explains that, “there are different liners in boots to suit different activities, but you should always make sure the boot is breathable [from the inside out].
 If you sweat and the boot isn’t breathable, you’ll have a cold foot from the trapped moisture.”
-To avoid this, look for boots made with performance fabrics like waterproof leather or nylon, especially at the seams to prevent leakage.
+To avoid this, look for women’s winter boots made with performance fabrics, like waterproof leather or nylon, especially at the seams to prevent leakage.